 The Council's draft 2023/24 financial statements were produced by the challenging 30 May 2024 deadline.
 The proposed application of the backstop for 2022/23 has enabled a prompt start on the 2023/24 post-statements audit.
-We anticipate issuing a qualified disclaimer opinion following the Audit & Governance Committee on 27 February 2025.
+We anticipate concluding our work by the end of October 2024.